-EU set to approve strategy to tackle bad loans
+EU adopts plan to tackle bad loans, could push up capital buffers

 "Supervisors already have wide-ranging powers to address perceived deficiencies in the banks they supervise," AFME, a financial lobbying group, said in a statement, arguing that there is no evidence supervisory powers need to be increased.

-Ministers will also propose measures to improve secondary markets for NPLs, which are currently underdeveloped and provide little incentive for banks to unload their bad credit.
+Ministers also proposed measures to improve secondary markets for NPLs, which are currently underdeveloped and provide little incentive for banks to unload their bad credit.

 Just 80 billion euros of NPLs were sold last year.